CARPool: fast, accurate computation of large-scale structure statistics by pairing costly and cheap cosmological simulations: Introduction

 Recent advances in deep learning have allowed training emulators that reproduce particle positions or density fields starting from initial conditions, therefore essentially emulating the full effect of a low-resolution cosmological $N$-body code---these include the Deep Density Displacement Model ($\mathrm{D}^3\mathrm{M}$) of \citet{He_2019} stemming from the U-NET architecture \citep{2015arXiv150504597R}. \citet{Kodi_Ramanah_2020} describe a complementary deep learning tool that increases the mass and spatial resolution of low-resolution $N$-body simulations using a variant of Generative Adversarial Networks \citep[GAN,][]{2014arXiv1406.2661G}.

 None of these fast approximate solutions exactly reproduce the results of more computationally intensive codes.
 They trade computational accuracy for computational speed, especially in the non-linear regime.
-In this vein, the recent series of papers \citet{2019MNRAS.482.1786L}, \citet{2019MNRAS.485.2806B} and \citet{2019MNRAS.482.4883C} compare the covariance matrices of clustering statistics given by several low-fidelity methods to those of full $N$-body codes and find statistical biases in the parameter uncertainties by up to $20\%$.
+In this vein, the recent series of papers \citet{2019MNRAS.482.1786L}, \citet{2019MNRAS.485.2806B} and \citet{2019MNRAS.482.4883C} compare the covariance matrices of clustering statistics given by several low-fidelity methods to those of full $N$-body codes and find statistical biases in the parameter uncertainties by up to 20\%.

 A different approach to this problem is to reduce the stochasticity of the initial conditions, thereby modifying the statistics of the observables in such a way as to reduce sample variance.
 This is the spirit of the method of fixed fields invented and first explored by \citet{2016PhRvD..93j3519P} and \citet{2016MNRAS.462L...1A}.
+They found in numerical experiments that a large variety of statistics retain the correct mean, and analytically showed that pairing and fixing, while changing the initial distributions, only impact a measure-zero set of correlations when the errors are not smothered by the large number of available modes.
 While this approach does not guarantee that any given statistic will be unbiased, the numerical study by \citet{Villaescusa_Navarro_2018} showed that ``fixing'' succeeds in reducing variance for several statistics of interest with no detectable bias when comparing to an ensemble of hundreds of full simulations and at no additional cost to regular simulations.
 Still, it is clear that other statistics must necessarily be biased, for example, the square of any variance-reduced statistic, such as four-point functions.
+Still in the family of variance reduction methods, \citet{2019MNRAS.486.1448S} built a composite model of the matter power spectrum and managed to cancel most of the cosmic variance on large scales, notably by using the ratio of matched phase initial conditions.